lundqvistr/manual_medfak_research_data/manual.md

 It is generally common to use "impossible" values to define user missing, e g -9 in a variable for height, or 999 in a variable containing answers to a question with five alternatives in a questionnaire.

 The use of numerical values to define missing values makes subsequent processing of the data relatively simple, but there is also a definite drawback: all values intended to be markers for missing values _must_ be defined as such.
-In case you get datasets from other sources, take your time to chewck if such values have been used.
+In case you get datasets from other sources, take your time to check if such values have been used.
 If you do not set the missing defintions correctly, all calculations based on variables with these gaps will be erroneous.
 In case you use procedures for imputation of missing values, then these procedures will also not work properly if there are values which should be defined as missing values but are not.

 Besides using syntax for the definition of missing values, you can also use `Data/Define Variable Properties` in the menu system.
 The missing definition can also be set in the `Variable View` window, but since changes there are done without trace, this is not the recommended way.